rdoetjes/zforth/README.md

 ### user.f
 This is the file that holds the definition of the user defined words.
 Currently there's no save from the interpreter (yet).
 But it would be trivial to add this.
 You just loop through the user_words keys and get the definition and write it to the file.

+### turnkey word
+The turnkey word is a special word that is automatically started when the interpreter starts.
+So one can simply define the word turnkey and call your word and it will be called when the interpreter starts.

 # Examples

 ## example 10 print equivalent program